LasVegasDataScience/slackbot/docs/slack_app.md

 You will need to replace `xoxb-12345678910-aBCDEFGHIJKlmnoPQRSTUVWX` with the *Bot User OAuth Access Token* you copied.
 Then change `my-slackbot-name` to the name you picked for your robot.
+Save your file.

 ### Congratulations